Academic Organisation in the Shells

 Any past arrangement for support (at Prep School) must be communicated to the Head of Academic Support before the start of the Shell year.
 No external arrangement with an educational psychologist should be organised once a boy is at Radley.
 We use our own educational psychologist.

 Regular reporting on boys serves several purposes: it lets boys know how they are doing, it enables dons, Tutors and parents to monitor progress, and it provides the opportunity to spur on those whose effort is deemed to be less than it might be.
 We report fully to parents at the end of each term through an emailed report followed by a full letter from the tutor.
 We also have a system of internal electronically recorded reports, three in the Michaelmas, two in the other terms.
 These assess effort, each boy’s organisational skills and ability to communicate in class.
 These reports are e-mailed to parents by tutors in the week after Common Room has completed them.
 Regular monitoring aims to get the best out of boys.
 We have in the last year or so put greater emphasis throughout Radley on developing in the boys an ability to learn, and research independently.
-Shell boys are taught Critical Thinking (CT) skills by five different teachers across the year.
+Shell boys are taught Critical Thinking (CT) skills.
 The CT course is designed to help them navigate their way through the complex and often misleading world of modern media and develop analytical and other forensic skills which will help them in their academic and wider lives.

 Each year at Radley there is a meeting for parents to discuss boys' progress with dons.
 The Shell meeting is on a Sunday morning in mid-May.
 Parents, of course, are encouraged to keep in touch with Tutors at all times over a boy’s progress.
 John Beasley and Kyle Willis-Stovold, the Heads of the Shell Year, are also important points of contact.
 There is a great deal more to life at Radley than academic work, even though the latter is inevitably at the centre of a boy’s time here.